Abdullah0Dev/power-proxies/README.md

 ? => todays plan inshallah:
 1. finalize the website
   //• make the dark mode/light mode
-  • fix any problem or issue
+  /• fix any problem or issue
-  • end the dashboard sidebar
+ // • end the dashboard sidebar
 2. backend selling workings
   • enable the usr to purchase and make his own proxies based on his email
-  • make the analysis routers from CheckStat.net
+  //• make the analysis routers from CheckStat.net
   • connect the frontend with the backend
   • deploy the changes and make the client take a look but hide some to show it to him later in the week inshallah
-  • organize the selling based on client admin page which enable hi mto manage which proxy is available or not
+  • organize the selling based on client admin page which enable him to manage which proxy is available or not
   • cool.... no let's have a chat
 -> dashboard - logo, - Statistics
  Plans - goals inshallah